-Make sure you pack your comfiest shoes, because you won’t want to miss a second of sightseeing in Amsterdam.
-With its cobbled streets and stunning canals, this popular city has a lot to offer and so much to see and do, no matter what time of year you choose to visit.
+Make sure you pack some comfy shoes because you won’t want to miss one second of sightseeing in the Dutch capital.
+Among its quaint cobbled streets and stunning canals, this popular city has a lot to offer and so much to do that you’ll want to make a second visit.

 See the sights

 Explore Amsterdam by foot or, for a few euros, buy a tram pass that allows you to hop on and off the trams all day long.
-No trip to the city would be complete without visiting Anne Frank House in Jordaan, but make sure you book tickets well in advance, as they sell out quickly.
+No trip to the city would be complete without visiting Anne Frank House located in Jordaan – but book tickets well in advance as they sell out quickly.

-Take a ride on the ferry for free from Amsterdam Central Station to Noord, where you’ll find the IJ-Hallen flea market.
-It’s held once a month and you can find everything from designer clothing and fine china to hidden treasures.
-Don’t forget to leave some room in your suitcase, it’s a great place to grab yourself a few bargains.
+Take a ride on the ferry from Amsterdam Centraal Station to Noord, where you’ll find the IJ-Hallen flea market.
+It’s held once a month and you can find everything from designer clothing to fine china.
+If you have room in your suitcase, it’s a great place to grab yourself a few bargains.

-The district of Haarlem, which is another short train ride from Central Station, is known as “little Amsterdam” because it has the same feel as the main centre, only without the thousands of tourists.
+Haarlem is a 15-minute train ride from Centraal Station.
+The locals refer to it as “little Amsterdam” because it has the same feel as the centre of Amsterdam but without the thousands of tourists.
 Here you’ll find small boutique shops selling clothes, chocolate and even tea.
-For a minimal charge, visit the Grote Kerk, a crossed-shaped church in the centre of Haarlem is the best place to soak up some Dutch history and marvel at the beauty of the stained glass windows – all for a minimal fee.
+For a minimal charge, visit the Grote Kerk, a crossed-shaped church in the centre of Haarlem where you can discover plenty of Dutch history and gaze at the stunning stained-glass windows.

-Vondelpark is the largest city park in Amsterdam, and a great place to visit during spring and summer.
-Rent a bicycle, pack a picnic, and take yourself on a ride around the paths, or you can take a guided bike tour for just a few euros per person.
-Free concerts are held in the open-air theatre during the summer months, too.
+Vondelpark is the largest city park in Amsterdam and is a great place to visit in spring and summer.
+Rent a bicycle and ride around before stopping for a picnic in the sunshine, or take a guided bike tour for a few euros each.
+Free concerts are held in the open-air theatre during the summer months.

-Restaurants and sweet-treat shops are plentiful in this city, so you’ll never be left feeling hungry.
-In need of a quick sugar hit?
-Grab a stroopwafel, which is made from thin layers of baked dough and has a sticky caramel filling.
-They are sold all across the city and are well worth the calories.
-If you’re more of a savoury fan, the award-winning Manneken Pis restaurant sells the best-tasting fries around.
-And, with over 20 different sauces, you’re sure to find the perfect condiment to go with them.
-There’s usually a big queue, but the chips are definitely worth the wait.
-The 5&33 Bar & Restaurant is a great place for an evening meal and drink before you take a late-night walk through the city.
-They offer a wide range of food and sharing plates, but we strongly suggest the black truffle tagliolini.
+Restaurants and cafes are plentiful in Amsterdam, so you’ll never be left hungry.
+For a quick sweet treat, stroopwafel – made from thin layers of baked dough with a sticky caramel filling – are widely sold across the city and are well worth the calories.
+Voted number one in Holland for fries, visit Manneken Pis for the best-tasting frites around; plus, with more than 20 different sauces on offer, you’re sure to find the perfect condiment to go with them.
+There’s usually a queue, but the fries are worth waiting for.
+In the evening, a great place for a meal and a cocktail or two, with fantastic live music, is 5&33.
+The restaurant offers a wide range of food and sharing plates – the tagliolini black truffle is a must.

 Need to know

-English is spoken everywhere in Amsterdam, so there shouldn’t be any language barriers.
-However, learning the basic greetings in Dutch goes a long way with locals.
+• English is spoken everywhere in Amsterdam so there should be no language barrier, although learning some basic greetings in Dutch goes a long way with locals.

-We stayed at the lovely Park Plaza Victoria Amsterdam, where superior king rooms start at £156 per night, excluding breakfast.
-Parkplaza.co.uk
+• We stayed at the lovely Park Plaza Victoria Amsterdam, with superior king rooms starting at £156 per night without breakfast.
+Visit Parkplaza.com